Categories

 My name is Abdul Rehman and I love to do Reasearch in Embedded Systems, Artificial Intelligence, Computer Vision and Engineering related fields.
 With 10+ years of experience in Research and Development field in Embedded systems I touched lot of technologies including Web development, and Mobile Application development.
 Now with the help of Social Presence, I like to share my knowledge and to document everything I learned and still learning.

-4 thoughts on “Responsive RPM Meter with High Resolution using Arduino”
+4 replies on “Responsive RPM Meter with High Resolution using Arduino”

 Mere Bhai is ko kase banaty hai aur is ki coding kia .
 Plz tell me.